 Cha Yoo-Jung is beautiful, sophisticated, intelligent, a great prosecutor, and was the third member of the No-Eun-Ji team while growing up.
 The three were inseparable until an incident happened that tore the friends apart.
 Because the three buddies broke up, she went to the U.S. for a while but is now back, hoping to patch things up between her two old friends and herself.

 Last December, in my review of The K2, I stated that although Ji Chang-Wook is an awesome action hero, I would love to see him in a real romantic drama.
 Well, wishes really do come true because that’s exactly what Suspicious Partner is, and he’s as wonderful as I thought he would be, playing the main role of Prosecutor No Ji-Wook.
 Sadly, though, this is the last we’ll be seeing of Chang-Wook for the next two years as he begins his mandatory military assignment tomorrow (August 14, 2017).
-But four short days later Choi Siwon (he was fantastically charming and funny in She Was Pretty) is released from his enlistment so we’ll have someone to watch while we wait patiently for Chang-Wook to return to us.
+But four short days later Choi Siwon (he was fantastically charming and funny in She Was Pretty) will be released from his enlistment so we’ll have someone to watch while we wait patiently for Chang-Wook to return to us.
 You can find more information about Ji-Chang-Wook in my The K2 review.

 I’ve seen some things Nam Ji-Hyun’s been in – Will it Snow For Christmas and To the Beautiful You – but I remember her best as the young, blind heroin in the melodrama Angel Eyes and the cheerful optimist in the romantic comedy Shopping King Louie.
 I recall how impressed I was with her acting, when she was in Angel Eyes, and looked forward to seeing her in starring roles.
 She is wonderful in this as Attorney Eun Bong-Hee.
 Her first acting job was in a Chinese TV show when she was only seven, at the age of nine she appeared in the Kdrama Say You Love Me, and at ten years old she was in the feature film Shadowless Sword.
 In 2014 she enrolled at Sogang University as a Psychology major.
 Impressive.